hurleysd/KSF_Surf/README.md

 This application interfaces the APIs of KSF, Twitch, and Steam to gather data about players, maps, records, and live streams.

+### WHAT IS "SURF"?

+Surfing is a gamemode available within Source Engine games due to its bugs.
+With the correct server settings, players can slide on angled surfaces (known as ramps), manipulate their movement mid-air, and attempt to maximize their speed to complete community-made maps designed specifically for this gamemode.
+KSF (Kamikaze Strike Force Clan) is a community dedicated to the surf gamemode and provides servers that host this gamemode on Counter-Strike: Source and Counter-Strike: Global Offensive.
+With this, KSF also provides ranking and statistics for players to encourage competition and growth.

 ## AUTHOR
 **[Sean Hurley](https://www.linkedin.com/in/sean-hurley-a147bb1a0/)** - *JMU Computer Science Class of 2020*